Kinder Morgan Inc. (KMI) Shares Plummet Below 1-Year High

 Sponsored

-The average price suggested by analysts for KMI is $20.36, which is $3.15 above the current market price.
-The public float for KMI is 1.96B, and currently, shorts hold a 2.25% of that float.
-The average trading volume for KMI on April 27, 2023 was 12.51M shares.
+The average price recommended by analysts for Kinder Morgan Inc. (KMI) is $20.27, which is $3.16 above the current market price.
+The public float for KMI is 1.96B and currently, short sellers hold a 2.25% of that float.
+On May 01, 2023, KMI’s average trading volume was 12.51M shares.

 KMI’s Market Performance

-The stock of Kinder Morgan Inc. (KMI) has seen a -2.22% decrease in the past week, with a 1.89% rise in the past month, and a -6.72% fall in the past quarter.
-The volatility ratio for the week is 2.09%, and the volatility levels for the past 30 days are at 1.51% for KMI.
-The simple moving average for the past 20 days is -2.09% for KMI’s stock, with a -3.64% simple moving average for the past 200 days.
+The stock of Kinder Morgan Inc. (KMI) has seen a -1.27% decrease in the past week, with a -0.58% drop in the past month, and a -8.09% fall in the past quarter.
+The volatility ratio for the week is 1.67%, and the volatility levels for the past 30 days are at 1.50% for KMI.
+The simple moving average for the past 20 days is -2.49% for KMI’s stock, with a -4.01% simple moving average for the past 200 days.

 Analysts’ Opinion of KMI